 Depending on which rack you choose, these will hold as few as two or as many as six bikes per rack.
-Like the bumper bike rack, the only major drawbacks here are in offset weight balance and added vehicle length.
+Like the bumper bike rack, the only major drawbacks here are offset weight balance and added vehicle length.
 If these aren’t a concern for you, this may likely be your best option.

 3. Ladder Bike Rack

-The number of bikes you can carry with this method, however, is generally limited to two.
-The bikes may also be hard to access unless your ladder is low to the ground, or you are tall enough to reach without difficulty.
+The number of bikes you can carry with a bike ladder rack is generally limited to two.
+The bikes may also be hard to access unless your ladder is low to the ground, or you are tall enough to reach them.

 4. Trailer Tongue Rack